YazeedT/Geo-Crime-Stats-API/README.md

 - `distance`: An integer indicating the data's area radius, measured in miles.

-- `population_count`: An integer representing the total population of a one-mile radius from the center point of the provided ZIP code.
+- `population_count`: An integer representing the total population of the encompassed area.

 - `incidents_count`: An integer indicating the total number of reported crime incidents in the specified area over the last 6 months.